Why Static Brand Guidelines Suck

 The whole process of updating your brand guidelines (if they’re static, that is), might require you to ask your brand agency, or internal design team to update it.
 You’ll then have to send it all out again, to all people concerned.
 Why?
 Because with static guidelines — that’s the only way to keep all involved people in the loop.
 And then just do it again, and again, and again to keep it up to date.

-✓ Frontify approach: Change, customize, and add anything to your Style Guide — no code needed.
+✓ Frontify approach: Change, customize, and add anything to your guidelines — no code needed.

 No one actually reads a static PDF brand book, even though they’re nice to look at.
 Why?
 It’s a hassle.
 Imagine if you just want to know which typography to use — I could read through Huckleberry Finn before you’re even done browsing through the logo variations.
 Personally, I like to be able to actively search through my files.
 Just saying.
 Digital age and all.